Drug and Alcohol Rehab Treatment for Muslims

 Islam-Informed Rehab at Castle Craig

-We can source Halal food for Muslim patients upon request and patients are invited to bring their prayer mats when they join.
+We can source Halal food for Muslim patients upon request, and patients are invited to bring their prayer mats when they join.
 We offer weekly trips to the mosque in Edinburgh.
+If you have any questions, do not hesitate to call 01721 546 263 to speak to one of our admissions advisors.

 • Is Addiction a Result of Sin?